quantopy-dev/quantopy/docs/source/user_guide/index.rst

 User Guide
 ==========

-The User Guide covers all of pandas by topic area.
-Each of the subsections introduces a topic (such as "working with missing data"), and discusses how pandas approaches the problem, with many examples throughout.
+The User Guide covers all of quantopy by topic area.
+Each of the subsections introduces a topic (such as "working with missing data"), and discusses how quantopy approaches the problem, with many examples throughout.

-Users brand-new to pandas should start with :ref:`10min`.
+Users brand-new to quantopy should start with :ref:`10min`.

-For a high level summary of the pandas fundamentals, see :ref:`dsintro` and :ref:`basics`.
+For a high level summary of the quantopy fundamentals, see :ref:`dsintro` and :ref:`basics`.

 Further information on any specific method can be obtained in the :ref:`api`.